McKillroy/hpx_snippets/documentation/source/r_class_to_component.rst

 Turning a struct or class into a component and use it's methods
 ==================================================================

 There are two fundamental ways to do this:
   - Do it the basic way
-  - Wrap the client side of things into a wrapper object to have typesafety and ease of mind
+  - Additionallly wrap the client side of things into a wrapper object to have typesafety and ease of mind

 In this tutorial I'm doing it the dumb way without a client object, because that needs to be done anyways and such is always the first thing to do.